White Label Coders / Blog / Algolia. Modern alternative to WordPress search

 WordPress Developer / Team Leader

-Highly experienced professional in front-end and WordPress web development.
+Marcin is a highly experienced professional in front-end and WordPress web development.
 His competences include building web applications, websites, integrations, strengths such as business analysis.
 His interpersonal skills led him to be involved in project management.
-Marcin has very good command of English and many years of experience working in the international environment.
+He has very good command of English language and many years of experience working in the international environment.

 Related Articles